Accessibility

 Accessible Services

-Thunder Bay Public Library offers a wide range of materials in alternate formats for customers with visual impairments and physical or learning disabilites.
+Thunder Bay Public Library offers a wide range of materials in alternate formats for customers with visual impairments and physical or learning disabilities.
 Specific materials, including large print, and audiobooks, can be found by searching in the library catalogue by format.
-Information on electronic formats (e-audio, music, movies, etc.) may be found here.

 Home Service